On this page you will find the following:

 - Graduation and Program Completion Requirements

-The BYU Dietetic Internship is a combined internship masters degree program.
-The internship provides 1,200 hours of supervised practice along with didactic coursework.
-The program concentration is Leadership.
-Supervised practice experiences include clinical nutrition, community nutrition & wellness, foodservice management, research, professionalism, and leadership.
+The BYU Dietetic Internship is a combined internship masters degree program with the option of a master's in Nutritional Science and Dietetics OR a master's in Public Health.
+The internship provides 1,000 hours of supervised practice along with didactic coursework.
+Supervised practice experiences include clinical nutrition, community nutrition, foodservice management, research, and leadership & professionalism.
 Practice experiences take place in Utah, Salt Lake, Davis, & Weber counties.
 Brigham Young University’s Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics,

 Phone: 800/877-1600, ext.
 5400